-The biggest difference between two most popular types of retirement accounts — 401(k) and IRA — is that 401(k) plans are set up by employers and IRAs are individual accounts.
+The biggest difference between two most popular types of retirement accounts — 401(k) and IRA — is that 401(k) plans are set up by employers and IRAs are individual retirement accounts, thus the acronym.
 With 401(k) accounts, contributions are made on a pre-tax basis.
 Contributions to IRA accounts are made with post-tax income but tax deductions are available for these contributions.
 With both IRA and 401(k), investments grow on a tax-deferred basis but at the time of withdrawal, taxes are due at the then-current tax rate.

 There are different contribution limits and tax considerations for both types of plans, as explained below.